 (#15836)A TWT requesting STA or a TWT scheduled STA may set the EOTSP subfield to 1 in a QoS Null frame it transmits to a TWT responding STA or a TWT scheduling AP during an on-going TWT SP to indicate that the STA does not have any pending traffic for the remainder of the current TWT SP.

-(#15836)A TWT responding STA or a TWT scheduling AP, which receives a QoS Null frame with the EOTSP subfield equal to 1 from a TWT requesting STA or a TWT scheduled STA during a TWT SP, may terminate the TWT SP for that STA as described in 26.8 (TWT Operation).
+(#15836)A TWT responding STA or a TWT scheduling AP, which receives a QoS Null frame with the EOTSP subfield equal to 1 from a TWT requesting STA or a TWT scheduled STA during a TWT SP, may terminate the TWT SP for that STA as described in 26.8.5 (Power save operation during TWT SPs).

 Group 2: Misc CIDs